{recaptcha:script:html}

 • Tour finishes: Siracusa or Catania airport, Saturday morning Day 8

-The largest island in the Mediterranean, Sicily combines fascinating history with spectacular scenery.
-This hiking tour brings you the best of the island’s east coast.
-We take you to remote villages, into hidden gorges, and along skyline paths with epic views onto Mount Etna.
-You will stay in the authentic village of Linguaglossa, the Baroque gem of Noto and historic Siracusa on the island of Ortigia.
-Sicily’s diverse cuisine plays a starring role throughout the week as we take you to family run trattorias, chic restaurants, and bustling food markets.
-We have a special lunch with a family who produces traditional ricotta cheese at their rustic farm, and of course you sample some of the island’s best Nero d’Avola wines at our tasting at the Zisola winery.
-Sicily has it all; beautiful landscapes, timeless villages and towns, and wonderful food and wine, all steeped in centuries of history and tradition.
+Sicily is a fascinating destination that boasts a rich history, incredible natural beauty, impressive architecture, and mouth-watering culinary delights.
+This hiking tour will take you to some of the island's most remote villages, hidden gorges, and scenic paths.
+You will spend your nights in Linguaglossa, a charming and authentic village, the Baroque gem of Noto, and Siracusa’s charming island of Ortigia.
+Throughout the week, you will indulge in Sicily's diverse cuisine as we take you to family-run trattorias, chic restaurants, and bustling food markets.
+You will even get to enjoy a lunch prepared by a family who produces traditional ricotta cheese at their rustic farm.
+Additionally, you will have a chance to taste some of the island's best Nero d'Avola wines at our tasting at the beautiful Zisola winery.
+Come with us to hike through Sicily's beautiful landscapes, timeless villages and towns, and rich history while indulging in wonderful food and wine at the end of the day.

 Sicily Hiking Tour Includes